LandauRaz/cairo-by-example/content/en/examples/assert.md

 weight: 20
 draft: false
 ---
-To make sure things work, we use assert:
+To make sure things work, we use `assert`:

 ```rust {.codebox}
 fn main() {